Azure/Azure-Sentinel/Tools/Sample Code/AzureSentinel_ManagementAPI_Csharp/README.md

 - GET / CREATE / DELETE Bookmark(s)
 - GET / CREATE / UPDATE / DELETE Incident(s)
 - GET / CREATE Incident Comments
-- GET / GET / DELETE Incident Relation (i.e., Get all bookmarks related to an incident)
+- GET / GET / DELETE Incident Relation (i.e., Get all bookmarks related to an incident) - This is currently in Preview version.

-Please refer to [Azure Sentinel API specs/documentation](https://github.com/Azure/azure-rest-api-specs/blob/master/specification/securityinsights/resource-manager/Microsoft.SecurityInsights/stable/2020-01-01/SecurityInsights.json) for more details.

 ## Prerequisites
 To configure the tool, the following assembly is required to authenticate and make requests to the Azure Sentinel Management API.